europace-platform/prometheus-ecs-sd/README.md

 ## Deployment

-Building the Docker image, pushing it to ECR and deploying to as sidecar are manual steps.
+Building the Container image, pushing it to ECR and deploying to as sidecar are manual steps.

 1. Login to `ep-shared` AWS account.
 2. Locate ECR repository `/prom/prometheus-ecs-sd`.